XuJiandong/moleculec-c2/README.md

 It can only be done once.

 ### For CKB developer
-There is a already generated file [blockchain-api2.h](https://github.com/XuJiandong/moleculec-c2/blob/master/tests/blockchain/blockchain-api2.h), together with
+There is an already generated file [blockchain-api2.h](https://github.com/XuJiandong/moleculec-c2/blob/master/tests/blockchain/blockchain-api2.h), together with
 [molecule2_reader.h](https://github.com/XuJiandong/moleculec-c2/blob/master/include/molecule2_reader.h): they can be included in source file directly.

 The original mol file is [here](https://github.com/nervosnetwork/ckb/blob/master/util/types/schemas/blockchain.mol).